The FG Tour M3 driver represents a new era for Wilson as it is their first adjustable driver in over 100 years of making golf clubs.

 Firstly, at address the dark coloured 460cc titanium head was a nice size and sat behind the ball very well.
 Wilson claim it is compact, but it seemed a more normal 460cc size to me.
 There is a subtle Wilson icon on the crown to help align the ball if you need it, but it does not stand out too much so you can ignore if you want to.

 The face is large and seems reasonably tall with quite a straight top line when behind the ball.
-The adjustable hosel is a pretty standard size and seems much more hidden in the set up of the driver than in the Wilson FG Tour M3 fairway.
+The adjustable hosel is a pretty standard size, but more visible at address than most clubs.
+However, it was more hidden in the set up of the driver than in the Wilson FG Tour M3 fairway.

 The sound was towards the louder end of the scale and a little on the hollow side due in part to the tall crown.
 The feel was good and solid without being spectacular.
 Generally the flight was very good and the adjustability options did change the trajectory in a meaningful way, but it will be important to get fitted or spend some time on the range configuring it to get it right for your swing.